-Bay View State Park is a 25-acre camping park with 1,285 feet of saltwater shoreline on Padilla Bay.
-More than 11,000 acres of Padilla Bay are designated as National Estuarine Sanctuary.
-Breazeale Padilla Bay Interpretive Center is located a half mile north of the park.
+Bay View State Park is a 66-acre camping park with 1,285 feet of saltwater shoreline on Padilla Bay.

 The beach shelter capacity is 175 people.
 It provides a view of Padilla Bay, two large barbecues, and ADA access, but no electricity.
 Rental fees vary depending on size of the group.
-To make a reservation, visit online or call 888-CAMPOUT (888-226-7688).
+To make a reservation, visit online or call (888) CAMPOUT or (888) 226-7688.

 The park also provides six sheltered and 62 unsheltered picnic tables available first come, first served.
 No keg beer is permitted on the premises.

-The beach area is good for swimming, but no lifeguards are on-site.
+- The beach area is good for swimming, but there are no lifeguards on site.
 On windy days, with appropriate tides, sailboarding is becoming more popular.

-Padilla Bay Shore Trail is one mile south of the park.
+- Padilla Bay Shore Trail is 1 mile south of the park.

 The park is on Padilla Bay with a public watercraft launch three blocks from the park.
 Be advised Padilla Bay is heavily influenced by tidal action.
 The bay becomes a large mud flat during low tides.

-The park has 46 tent spaces, 29 utility spaces, six cabins, two restrooms, and six showers.
-Maximum site length is 50-feet (limited availability).
+The park has 46 standard campsites, 30 partial-hookup sites, two restrooms and six showers.
+Maximum site length is 50 feet (limited availability).
 The campground is divided into three areas.

-Sites 1-9 (the view sites) provide the best opportunity to view Padilla Bay and are also utility sites.
-Site length is approximately 50-feet and all sites are back-ins.
+- Sites 1-9 (view sites) provide the best opportunity to view Padilla Bay and are also utility sites.
+Site length is approximately 50 feet and all sites are back-ins.
 Tents are not permitted in these sites.

-Sites 10-30 (the utility sites) face a 1.5-acre grassy section, which provides space for kids to play safely and for parents to keep an eye on them.
-Site length varies, with 40-feet the maximum length.
+- Sites 10-30 (hookup sites) face a 1.5-acre grassy section, which provides space for kids to play safely and for parents to keep an eye on them.
+Site length varies, with 40 feet the maximum length.
 All sites are back-ins.

-Sites 31-76 (the standard campsites) provide a parking place, stove, picnic table, and space to pitch a tent.
-Tent size and vehicle parking lengths vary from 25 to 40-feet.
+- Sites 31-76 (standard campsites) provide a parking place, stove, picnic table and space to pitch a tent.
+Tent size and vehicle parking lengths vary from 25 to 40 feet.
 Only a few of the sites can accommodate a large tent.
 All sites are back-ins.

-The six cabins at Bay View are nestled among Douglas Fir trees with views of Padilla Bay and the San Juan Islands.
+The six cabins at Bay View are nestled among Douglas-fir trees with views of Padilla Bay and the San Juan Islands.
 Bay View cabins are within walking distance to the park’s beach area and Padilla Bay.
 Each cabin is furnished with one double bed (sleeps two) and two single bunks (each sleeps two).
 Outside is a fire ring and an upright pedestal grill.
-For more information, visit our cabins and yurts page.
+Two cabins have bathrooms.
+For more information, visit our cabins page.